schmidt-software/KeenWrite/README.md

 ### Windows

-On Windows, double-click the application to start.
+Double-click the application to start.
 You will have to give the application permission to run.

 When upgrading to a new version, delete the following directory: